Missing Interviews True Crime Garage /// Part 1

 when

-but I don't know if those charges would ever be brought up against him if he didn't have a girlfriend that went missing.
+and but i don't know if those charges would ever be brought up against him if he didn't have a girlfriend that went missing

 it's tough because

-because people will then assume that you're siding with him or being a character witness for him and just giving him a platform it's it's very difficult and i talked to him for a long time and
+because people will then assume that you're siding with him or being a character witness for him and just giving him a platform.

 this event.

-Um, and that's not to give him an excuse or anything, but I couldn't imagine if
+And that's not to give him an excuse or anything, but I couldn't imagine if um

-And I don't know where that comes from, what he's holding back or whatnot, but he just didn't, he struck me as disingenuous.
+And I don't know where that comes from, what he's holding back or whatnot but i just he just didn't he struck me as disingenuous yeah and i and i wonder if some of that is part of his training like military training you mean yeah what

 you know what drove me insane is he kept saying my name